uc-cdis/gen3-qa/docs/testplans/sower-jobs/metadata-ingestion-test-plan.md

 # Metadata Ingestion test plan

 ## One-liner overview of the service
-The Metadata Ingestion is a backgrouNd batch process, powered by a Python script that runs as a Sower Job (ephemeral k8s pod), to fetch data from dbGaP and create clinical metadata records within the Metadata Service blobstore.
+The Metadata Ingestion is a background batch process, powered by a Python script that runs as a Sower Job (ephemeral k8s pod), to fetch data from dbGaP and create clinical metadata records within the Metadata Service blobstore.
+There are two separate sower jobs:
+- `ingest-metadata-manifest`
+- `get-dbgap-metadata`

 ## Environmental dependencies
 In order to execute this test, the environment must have the following items fully configured:
-- Sower jobs (including the metadata ingestion job)
+- Sower jobs (including the metadata ingestion jobs)
 - Metadata service
 - A test user with the required permissions (arborist policies: sower, mds_admin, indexd_admin) -- A user has already been created for this purpose: `ctds.indexing.test@gmail.com`.